danpdraper/eia/README.md

 git branch
 ```

 Create a pull request by following [these](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) instructions.
-When it comes time to select a title for your pull request, ensure that your title reads `Closes #${ISSUE_NUMBER}` where `${ISSUE_NUMBER}` is the number of the Github issue corresponding to your changes.
-For example, if your issue's number is 10, then the title of your pull request should be `Closes #10`.
-Adhering to this naming convention will ensure that issues are moved about the project board automatically.
+When it comes time to add a description to your pull request, ensure that the description includes `Closes #${ISSUE_NUMBER}` where `${ISSUE_NUMBER}` is the number of the Github issue corresponding to your changes.
+For example, if your issue's number is 10, then the description of your pull request should include `Closes #10`.
+Adhering to this convention will ensure that issues are moved about the project board automatically.

-Either before or after creating your pull request, set user `danpdraper` as an assignee.
+Either before or after creating your pull request, set user `danpdraper` as a reviewer.